javoire/dyslexia-friendly/README.md

-Dyslexia Friendly
+DyslexiaFriendly
 ================

 Description
 -----------

-Dyslexia Friendly is a Google Chrome extension that increases readabilty of web pages
+DyslexiaFriendly is a Google Chrome extension that increases readabilty of web pages

 Features
 --------